Welcome Week Events 2015

 Colin McCann, Associate Director of First Year Programs & Leadership Development, will introduce new transfers to the Mentor Program and to the opportunity to participate in Transfer Time.

 Transfer students are new to the Marist Community, but not to the college experience.
 This special "Lunch & Learn" opportunity is designed to welcome and introduce you to other transfer students while providing you with the information that you need to know as you make this important transition.

 Transfer Students will have the opportunity to connect with other transfers and various student leaders who will serve as your mentors and guides.
 This is also an opportunity to connect with the Marist Community to learn about opportunities, resources, and traditions that will help you maximize your experience.
-In addition, two current students who transferred to Marist will discuss what it takes to become successful on our campus.
+In addition, current students who transferred to Marist will discuss what it takes to become successful on our campus.
 Expand your tool box with knowledge just for transfers and learn from the experience of these successful student leaders.